saahily/VerbTopology/README.md

 - conllu parsing (the `conllu` library is great btw)
 - verb instance extraction with all their arguments
 - feature engineering for syntactic frames

+## Pipeline
+1. **parse treebanks** → grab every verb and what arguments it takes (subject? object? oblique with "to"?)
+2. **build features** → each verb lemma becomes a vector based on its syntactic behavior across all instances
+3. **get embeddings** → also extract XLM-R contextual embeddings for the semantic side
+4. **cluster** → use various clustering algorithms (e.g. hierarchical, louvain, etc) and see what groups emerge
+5. **evaluate** → compare english clusters against VerbNet classes
+6. **compare cross-linguistically** → do similar clusters show up across english/telugu/vedic/sanskrit? (what I'm especially interested in)

 ### What's next
 - contextual embeddings via XLM-R (need gpu time...)